 Contingent liabilities are not recognized in the consolidated financial statements.
 They are disclosed in the notes to the consolidated financial statements unless the possibility of an outflow of resources embodying economic benefits is remote.
-Contingent assets are not recognized in the consolidated financial statements but are disclosed in the notes to the consolidated financial statements when an inflow of economic benefits is probable.
+Contingent assets are not recognized in the consolidated financial statements but are disclosed in the notes to the consolidated financial statements but are disclosed in the notes to the consolidated financial statements but are disclosed in the notes to the consolidated financial statements but are disclosed in the notes to the consolidated financial statements when an inflow of economic benefits is probable.